Coherent structures in nonlocal systems -- functional analytic tools: Nonlocal Center Manifolds in -based Spaces

 As is standard in center manifold constructions, we first use a cut-off function to construct a modified nonlinearity, so that we can use a fixed-point argument in spaces allowing for mild exponential growth.
 We then show that the set of small bounded solutions to \eqref{e:main} can be described by solutions to a reduced differential equation.
 This equation is posed on the abstract finite-dimensional vector space given by the kernel of the linearization, allowing for explicit computations of Taylor jets in a straight-forward fashion, using only moments of $K$ and the Taylor series of $f$; see \cite[\S2.6]{fs2018center}.
 The key to constructing the reduced vector field is this: the analogy of a flow in phase space is the shift operator $u(\cdot) \mapsto u(\cdot + x)$ in function space.
 This linear shift operator, acting on the nonlinear set of bounded solutions, induces a nonlinear flow when projected onto the kernel.
 This flow can then be differentiated to obtain a reduced vector field.

 To obtain optimal regularity, we perform a center manifold reduction for the equation with a slightly different nonlinearity,

 with the same assumptions on $\mathcal{G}$ as $\mathcal{F}$.
 Assuming that $K$ has a derivative, as assumed throughout in Sections \ref{s:2}--\ref{s:3}, we find that small bounded solutions $v\in C^0$ to \eqref{e:v} are automatically small and bounded in $C^1$.
 Equations \eqref{e:main} and \eqref{e:v} are equivalent through the change of variables $v = u - f(u)$; starting with \eqref{e:main}, we obtain \eqref{e:v} with $g(v) = (\mathrm{Id} - f)^{-1}(v) - v$.
 By the inverse function theorem, $g$ is as smooth as $f$, $g \in C^k(\mathcal{U},\R^n)$.
-We note, however, that, assuming $f\in C^k$, this $C^k$-change of variables would yield a $C^{k-1}$ vector field, only, so that, from a point of view of regularity, the two formulations are not per se equivalent.
+We note, however, that, assuming $f\in C^k$, this $C^k$-change of variables would a priori only yield a $C^{k-1}$ vector field, so that from the perspective of regularity theory, the two formulations may not be equivalent.
 The formulation \eqref{e:v} yields optimal regularity of the center manifold, while recovering the regularity in \cite{fs2018center} for the $u$ formulation \eqref{e:main}.